Efficient Metric Learning for the Analysis of Motion Data: Dissimilarity based metric learning

 {\bf (I)} Given two time series of possibly different length $X^i$ and $X^j$, DTW provides a dissimilarity ${\cal D}_{\mathrm{DTW}}(X^i,X^j)$.

 {\bf (II)} There exist two different ways to treat the vectorial nature of the sequence entries:

 {\bf (II.1)} We can directly compute DTW on vectorial sequences.
-Then the outcome of DTW is determined by choosing the parameters of the metric which is used to compare vectorial sequence entries along the warping path: that means, crucial metric parameters are those involved in computing ${\cal D}(\vec x^i(t_1),\vec x^j(t_2))$ where the time points $(t_1,t_2)$ are decided by the warping path, and ${\cal D}:\mathbb{R}^n\times\mathbb{R}^n\to\mathbb{R}$ is a vectorial metric used to compare the vectorial sequences.
+Then, the outcome of DTW is determined by choosing the parameters of the metric which is used to compare vectorial sequence entries along the warping path. meaning that crucial metric parameters are those involved in computing ${\cal D}(\vec x^i(t_1),\vec x^j(t_2))$ where the warping path determines the time points $(t_1,t_2)$, and ${\cal D}:\mathbb{R}^n\times\mathbb{R}^n\to\mathbb{R}$ is a vectorial metric used to compare the vectorial sequences.

 {\bf (II.2)} We can compute DTW separately for every dimension of a given time series $X^i_k = (x_k^i(1) \ldots\, x_k^i(T)) \in\mathbb{R}^*$, where $k\in\{1,\dots,n\}$ refers to the component $k$ of the vectorial sequence entries.
 For two time series, we thus get a vector of distances